 Cooking is fun.
 But recipes are kind of limited.
 Here’s one:

 (Chosen at random from the wonderful Fresh India by Meera Sodha; I don’t mean to pick on her, this book’s great!
-Also, forgive my photography, my scanner’s dead.)
+Also, forgive the scan.)

 What’s limited about this?
 Nothing, if you know you want paneer butter masala, you have all the ingredients, your kitchen is perfectly outfitted, and time isn’t an issue.
 But that’s usually not the case; “cooking” is really just one part of a whole process here:

 - Marinating (I’m including in this all “day-ahead” or “hours-ahead” tasks, including soaking beans, salting meat, etc)

 - Prepping (Anything before you turn on the heat or otherwise become time-limited)

 Recipes address only a few bits of this.
 They target Cooking, sometimes Prepping and Marinating, and, if you don’t mind parsing a long list, Shopping.
 But a recipe could help you with this whole process!
 It just needs to be laid out better and include the right things.

 While you’re cooking, you want the list of ingredients in the order you use them.
 But when you’re scanning the recipe before going to the store, you want them in a different order: you want the “fresh things” separate from the “pantry things.”
 You’ll need to buy all the “fresh things”, but you’ll probably have the “pantry things” on hand, so you can quickly skim that part of it.